Whisper-CD: Accurate Long-Form Speech Recognition using Multi-Negative Contrastive Decoding: Introduction

 \section{Introduction}

 Large-scale encoder--decoder models, such as Whisper~\cite{radford2023whisper}, have significantly advanced automatic speech recognition (ASR), yet long-form transcription remains error-prone.
-When processing extended recordings that contain prolonged silences, acoustic corruption, or distribution shifts across segments, these models often produce fluent but unsupported text.
+When such models process recordings with prolonged silences, acoustic degradation, or distribution shifts, they often produce fluent but unsupported text.
 This phenomenon is broadly termed \emph{hallucination}~\cite{koenecke2024careless, baranski2025investigation,atwany2025lost,park2025evaluating}.
-Such errors are particularly difficult to detect because the model typically predicts them with high confidence.
-Moreover, long-form audio is commonly processed in a divide-and-conquer manner, which can compound errors as decoding proceeds across segments.
+Such errors are difficult to detect because the model typically predicts them with high confidence.
+Moreover, long-form audio is usually processed in a divide-and-conquer manner, which can propagate errors as decoding proceeds across segments.

-In practice, hallucination in long-form ASR appears in three recurring patterns: (i)~\textit{silence-region hallucination}, where the model generates fictitious words during non-speech intervals; (ii)~\textit{repetition loops} that persist across segment boundaries; and (iii)~\textit{content skips} that omit parts of the spoken content.
+In practice, hallucination in long-form ASR appears in three common patterns: (i)~silence-region hallucination, where the model generates fictitious words during non-speech intervals; (ii)~repetition loops that carry over between segments; and (iii)~content omissions, where parts of the spoken content are dropped.
 Architectural approaches for long-form processing~\cite{le2025chunkformer, gong2023longfnt} improve segmentation and context utilization, but do not directly target these error patterns.
-Hallucination-specific mitigation techniques, such as VAD-based chunking, constrained decoding, and fine-tuning of hallucinatory attention heads~\cite{wang2025calm}, typically focus on a single error type and introduce additional components or model retraining.
-This motivates a single decoding-time method that can address diverse error patterns without auxiliary modules or parameter updates.
+Hallucination-specific mitigation techniques, such as VAD-based chunking, constrained decoding, and fine-tuning of hallucinatory attention heads~\cite{wang2025calm}, typically focus on a single error pattern while introducing additional components or requiring model retraining.
+This motivates a unified decoding-time method that can address diverse error patterns without parameter updates.